-Oracle CDC Source Connector Configuration Properties
+Configuration Reference for Oracle CDC Source Connector for Confluent Platform

 The sections in this page define each of the Oracle CDC Source connector configuration properties and groups them by their level of importance.